Posted on: February 10, 2024

 In order to successfully share the key messages of our clients, we as PR professionals need to understand the inner workings of the companies or organizations that we are representing.
 Good communicators are familiar with the daily life of the businesses that they represent, ensuring better and more detailed marketing for clients.
-By knowing our clients as well as we do, we are able to leverage opportunities as they arise.
+By having a deeper understanding of your clients, you can leverage opportunities as they arise.

-We must know our clients well enough to identify what is newsworthy and relevant to share.
-No matter what type of business you work with, having intimate knowledge of a client is invaluable whether you are writing a press release, calling donors, or sharing posts via social media.
+You must know your clients well enough to identify what is newsworthy and relevant to share.
+No matter what type of businesses you work with, having intimate knowledge of a client is invaluable whether you are writing a press release, calling donors or sharing posts via social media.

-At Marshall Communications, we take this concept seriously.
-We leave the office, roll up our sleeves, and dive into whatever our clients are doing in order to represent them accurately and successfully.
-This type of involvement with our clients has been a hallmark of Marshall Communications since its founding 20 years ago.
+Get to know your clients by getting involved in what makes their business tick whether that is learning a new skill, earning a certification or taking a day to job shadow.
+Leave the office, roll up your sleeves and dive into whatever your clients are doing in order to represent them accurately and successfully.
+This type of involvement with our clients has been a hallmark of Marshall Communications since its founding in 1991.

-Back in 1991, Marshall Communications’s first year of operation, Northern Outdoors, a Maine outdoor adventure company, contracted Nancy (then, an office of one) to do their PR.
+In Marshall Communications’ first year of operation, Northern Outdoors – a Maine outdoor adventure company – contacted our Founder and CEO Nancy Marshall to do their PR.
 Early on, participants joked that only other whitewater rafting guides really knew what their work was like.
 Nancy agreed, but instead of seeing this reality as a handicap to represent the guides, she turned it into a challenge.

-Soon after, Nancy enrolled in a rafting guide course.
-In 1993, a year after having her first child, Nancy completed the course and became a certified whitewater rafting guide.
-While Nancy never used the certification to actually guide rafting trips, it allowed her to have a significantly deeper understanding of the type of work she was hired to represent and share with the public.
-Nancy encourages her employees to continue this practice, no matter what the industry.
+Soon after, Nancy enrolled in their raft guide training program.
+In 1993, Nancy completed the course, and became a certified whitewater rafting guide through the State of Maine Department of Inland Fisheries and Wildlife.
+This training allowed her to have a significantly deeper understanding of the type of work she was hired to represent and share with the public.
+The Marshall Communications team has continued this practice, no matter what the industry.

 It isn’t enough to assume your client will tell you everything you need to know about them.
 As professionals, we have to take it upon ourselves to know our clients, or else we might fail to represent them accurately, to the best of our ability, or to notice a newsworthy opportunity to garner good PR.

 Learn as much as you can about your clients.
-If you don’t make the effort to, how can you encourage others to do so?
+If you don’t make the effort to get to know them, how can you encourage others to do so?